-All NSI Bug Sweep Teams only use equipment that is commissioned by Intelligence agencies, Defence departments and governments worldwide.
+All NSI Bug Sweep Teams use equipment that is utilised by Intelligence agencies, Defence departments and governments worldwide.

-Our highly specialised equipment is recognised by the Department of Defence (DOD), the Department of Foreign Affairs and Trade (DFAT), and the Australian Signals Directorate (ASD), among others.
+The highly specialised equipment we use is also utilised by the Department of Defence (DOD), the Department of Foreign Affairs and Trade (DFAT), and the Australian Signals Directorate (ASD), among others.

-NSI has committed over seven figures on an annual basis to constantly equip its teams with the latest Government spec equipment.
+NSI has committed over seven figures to constantly equip its teams with the highest spec equipment.
 With this equipment, we are able to detect the presence of active and passive bugging devices, digital burst/packet bugs, hidden camera setups, keystroke logging devices, telephone interception and wiretaps, laser microphones, infrared beams, and more.

 All of our TSCM teams can currently scan up to 90 GHz in real time, more than any other TSCM provider in the country.

 As a comparison, devices used by other companies in Australia will generally scan up to 12 GHz and only some companies will have a 24 GHz capability.